fcarvalhopacheco/whots19-data-report/docs/source/5_section.md

 #### Post-Deployment

-After the WHOTS-19 mooring was recovered, the ADCP compass's performance was tested at the University of Hawai’i’s soccer field at Manoa on June 13, 2024, with an identical compass calibration procedure as during the pre-deployment calibration.
+After the WHOTS-19 mooring was recovered, the ADCP compass's performance was tested at the University of Hawai’i’s at Manoa on June 13, 2024, with an identical compass calibration procedure as during the pre-deployment calibration.
 Results from the WHOTS-19 post-deployment ADCP compass field calibration procedure are listed in {numref}`table-19` and